What TV show would you choose?

 W shrugged: No more, no less complicated than the dozen times I’ve done it before.

 W: He’s well, considering his age.
-He often talks about when I brought his eleventh great-granddaughter, Theodosia, back to meet him and praises her for helping that poor boy escape the gallows.
-She was expecting her first child when I left.
-That kid should be four.
+He often talks about when I brought his eleventh great-granddaughter, Calandria, back to meet him.
+He’s forever grateful for helping that poor boy escape the gallows.

-Me: Theo will be fine.
-But you chose a very quirky cat.
-By the way, she’s the subject of the next Caterview.
-But you’ve dodged my question.
-You really disrupted the centuries-old plan.
-You’ve always been assigned to a magical Blessing.
-And you stay with that person until the gift passes to their firstborn.
-You were Theo’s father’s familiar until the gift passed to her.
+Me: You’re dodging my question.
+Leaving Callie like that disrupted the centuries-old heritage.
+You’re always assigned to a gifted Riley.
+And stay with that person until the gift passes to their firstborn.
+You were Callie’s father’s familiar until the gift passed to her.
 That’s how it worked through all the generations before.
 Always forward.
 Never back.

-W fiddled with something caught between his splayed toes on a back foot.
-With the foot still sticking in the air, he looked up at me: Oh, I’m sorry.
+W chewed at something caught between his splayed back toes.
+With the foot still sticking in the air, he glanced up at me: Oh, I’m sorry.
 Was there a question in there?

 W: Indeed, I’ve faithfully upheld my duty.
 For centuries, I’ll add.
-But when I brought Theodosia and her man back to 1718 to save that boy and saw Jacob again, I knew he needed me more than Theodosia did.
-Aside from Theodosia, he was the smartest Blessing I’ve known.
-And I’ve known them all, back to old England.
-Only someone like Jacob could get that stubborn woman to travel back in time to save a life.
-The convincing letter he wrote to her was sheer brilliance.
+But when I brought Callie and her man back to save that boy and saw old Jacob again, I knew he needed me more than Callie did.
+Aside from her, he was the smartest of the Rileys.
+And I’ve known them all, back to old Britain.
+Only someone like Jacob could convince that stubborn woman to travel back in time to save a life.
+The idea of writing her a letter was sheer brilliance.

-So I doubt the universe minds that I bent time a little so we could relive his last years together.
-I can be with him and serve his firstborn at the same time.
+I doubt the universe minds if I bent time a little so we could relive his last years together.
+I can be with him and serve all the firstborn Rileys at the same time.

-Me: I don’t put anything past you.
-But when Jacob Blessing passes, which I guess will be the second time, what then?
-You’ve completed your obligations through the generations up to Theo.
+Me: I put nothing past you.
+But when Jacob Riley passes, which I guess will be the second time, what then?
+You’ve completed your obligations through all the generations up to Callie.
 This is all so confusing.

 W canted his head as he considered an answer: Valid on all counts.
-I’ve been with so many Blessing generations that I’ve lost track.
+I’ve been with so many Riley generations that I’ve lost track.
 But dear Jacob always had a special place in my heart.
-I can keep going as if nothing had changed.
-Only I will know that I’ve been with each firstborn before.
+I will keep going as if nothing had changed.
+Only I know that I’ve been with each firstborn Riley through history.
 They won’t suspect a thing.
-I might catch up with Theodosia again at some point.
+I might catch up with Callie again at some point.
 Time means nothing to me.

 Me: So you’re confirming there are parallel time periods?
 Are we side-by-side with past generations?